CTA-K12/DynamoForm/doc/DynamoForm-selectize.md

 #### Loading data from an array

-Selectize can load data from an array if convenient for your application or environment. the javascript JSON.parse method is used to convert this data.
+Selectize can load data from an array if convenient for your application or environment.
+The javascript JSON.parse() method is used to convert this data.
-JSON.parse expects the string data to be in proper form to be successfully parsed.
+JSON.parse() expects the string data to be in proper form to be successfully parsed.
 It's important that all strings, including the object key names, be surrounded in double quotes.
 This means you will likely need to surround the html attribute value in single quotes.
+See example below:

 ``` html
 <select class="dynamo-selectize"